learn-co-curriculum/curriculum-team/casual_contrib.md

 ("the flow or explanation are off in this repo" or "this dependency is broken and the lab won't run").

 1. Read the [style guide](./style_guide.md)
 2. Document the problem in the Learn.Co **Curriculum** respository.
 Example: `http://github.com/learn-co-curriculum/lesson-with-issue`.
-You need only create one or the other.
-Choose one:
+You only need to do one of the following:
   - Create a pull request with your change (if you can fix it) and include what problem is being fixed **OR**
   - Create an issue that reports the problem.
 3. **ALSO** Please add a `#staff` at the end of your PR or Issue.